emilyhammes/emilyhammes.github.io/rgbmatrix/index.md

-# 8x7 Charlieplexed LED Shield
+# Multiplexed RGB LED Shield
 ## Introduction
 The 8x7 Charlieplexed Shield contains 56 LEDs in a 8x7 matrix and plugs into 8 adjcient pins on a microcontroler such as an Arduino Pro Mini or an Arduino Nano.
 By controling the state of the pins all LEDs can be individually turned on or off.